Q&A: Linda Kautza Procci ’72, MSN’74, and Emily Hansen Schumacher ’10, DNP’18

 PROCCI: Relax!
 You are smart and talented, otherwise, you would not have been accepted into one of the finest universities and schools of nursing in the world.
 You cannot know the minute details of every disease or treatment, but you can apply the concepts to everything.
 Your first supervisor and team will know you need training to perfect your technical skills.
 You will have life preservers — and preceptors there to help you!

 SCHUMACHER: Try it all and get involved!
-My first rotation in nursing school was at the VA, and I hated it.
-It was not my population and I remember doubting if nursing was the career for me.
-Later, I was able to reflect on that experience and learn from it — I didn’t enjoy working with elderly people with chronic conditions.
+My first rotation in nursing school was at the VA, and it was a challenge for me.
+I remember doubting if nursing was the career for me.
+Later, I was able to reflect on that experience and learn from it — this wasn’t the population I was best suited to work with.
 Every rotation helped confirm what I liked and what I didn’t.
 Also, join clubs and activities!
 You will make lifelong connections that might also help you in your future career.
 There is no other time in your life when you will have the opportunity to participate in the plethora of activities that UW–Madison and the School of Nursing have to offer.